First-Class Foot & Ankle Injury Treatment from Our Annapolis, MD Podiatrists

 At our practice we treat a wide variety of foot and ankle injuries which can be very painful and disabling including:

-If you have injured your foot or ankle, be sure to see a podiatrist for treatment - and in the meantime, remember RICE.
+If you have injured your foot or ankle, be sure to see a podiatrist for treatment - and in the meantime, remember RICE ( Rest, Ice, Compression, Elevation).

-As a podiatrist I'm specially trained to treat foot and ankle injuries with the latest treatment modalities and best outcomes.
+Our Podiatrists are specially trained to treat foot and ankle injuries with the latest treatment modalities and best outcomes.
 We can often see you immediately on the same day of your injury.
-So give us a call if you are seeking emergency treatment for your condition and we'll take good care of you.
+Schedule an appointment for a comprehensive evaluation.

 Ankle sprains are an extremely common injury.
 They involve possible joint damage resulting in swelling,instability and pain, to more severe damage, such as torn ligaments,bruised cartilage and broken bones.
 Immediate treatment includes rest, ice, compression and anti-inflammatories.